Residency Requirements for Alabama Recreational and Commercial Licenses

 State Law REQUIRES that you first ask to see the applicant's driver's license

-NONRESIDENT LICENSED DRIVERS (including college students) making application will be considered nonresidents for the purpose of purchasing hunting and fishing license, even if they are able to produce other evidence of residency (except military personnel).
+Non-resident licensed drivers making application will be considered non-residents for the purpose of purchasing hunting and fishing license even if they are able to produce other evidence of residency (except military personnel).

-Copy of school registration (required for school age children 5-16 years old).
+- School registration (required for 5-16 years old)

-The last three months of a utility bill with mailing address.
+- The last three months of a utility bill with address

-Other legal documents that may establish residency after approval by the Conservation Department.
-Call (334) 242-3465 if you have any questions.
+- Other legal documents that may establish residency after approval by the Conservation Department

 License officials may require more than two of these items in order to prove bona fide residency.